Malian band Tinariwen (playing WOMAD NZ in March 2018) are a band comprised of true musical revolutionaries in every

 melding of Arabic and North African music and first emerged in its modern form in the Moorish empire leading to the

-emergence of ‘flamenco’ guitar of Andalusia in Southern Spain.
-It is no surprise it was adopted with relish
+emergence of flamenco guitar of Andalusia in Southern Spain.
+It is perhaps unsurprising then that the instrument was

-progressively by the Tamashek from the 1960s when they began to find their way into the region.
+adopted with relish by the Tamashek from the 1960s onwards when it began to appear in the region.

 The historic roots of Kel Tamashek musical mix lie in their interesting history as a nomadic culture of caravan traders

-wedged between a number of colliding worlds from the sub-Saharan African cultures, the Arabic world and Spain and the
+wedged between a number of colliding worlds.
+To the South are the sub-Saharan African cultures, to the east is the

 The Sub-Saharan Soul of Tinariwen

-However, the soul of the Kel Tamashek music, one could argue comes from the griots of the Sahel region, a semi-arid band
+However, the soul of the Kel Tamashek music, one could argue, comes from the griots of the Sahel region, a semi-arid

 These griot elements are also present in the tradition of the famous Southern Malian musician Ali Farka Toure who no

 doubt influenced the fledgling Malian musicians of Tinariwen.
-Toure is the world’s best known Malian blues exponents and
+Toure is the world’s best known Malian blues musicians and

-on hearing him its is hard to question that Mali and the griot tradition is indeed the homeland of the blues and
+on hearing him it is hard to question that Mali and the griot tradition are indeed the origin of the blues and

 Although they are popularly known as "praise singers", griots may use their vocal expertise for gossip, satire, or

 political comment.
-It is this political commentary aspect of the griot tradition that Tinariwen and the Kel Tamashek
+It is this political commentary aspect of the griot tradition that Tinariwen and the Tamashek people

 What does the Future Hold?